3cor/tsuruoka-iotlab-manual/README.md

 # Things I wish I mastered

 If by any chance, you become responsible for every project in the lab like me.
 (It was indeed the best thing!
-I learned a lot from taking of all the stuff) The following are your best friends.
+I learned a lot from taking care of all the stuff) The following are your best friends.

 ## Git and GitHub